 Explanation: when the remote ID type is set to MAC, the Remote ID content is forced to the MAC address of the current Snooping device.
-When the remote configuration content is 1~16 characters (Each character occupies one byte)
+When the remote ID type is set to String, the Remote ID content is configured by user.
+The configuration content is 1~16 characters (Each character occupies one byte)